en_USEnglish

 Test tools available for React JS

-React JS comes with its own test library called React Testing Library, which provides tools for testing React components.
-In addition to this, Jest is another tool commonly used for React JS unit testing.
-These tools enable you to perform unit tests on your React code and ensure that your application works properly.
+React JS comes with its own testing library called React Testing Library, which provides tools for testing React components.
+In addition to this, Jest is another commonly used tool for unit testing React JS.
+These tools allow you to perform unit tests for your React code and ensure that your application is working properly.

-To create unit tests for React components, you can use the tools mentioned above, such as React Testing Library and Jest.
-You can test component rendering, user interactions, state updates and more.
+To create unit tests for React components, you can use the previously mentioned tools like React Testing Library and Jest.
+You can test component rendering, user interaction, state updates, and more.
 Here's an example of a unit test for a React component:

 Structuring the project

-To keep your React JS code clean and easy to manage, it's important to structure your project in an organized way.
-This can be done by dividing your application into modules and organizing your files according to their functionality.
-You can also use folders to group together related files such as components, styles and tests.
+To maintain clean and manageable React JS code, it's important to structure your project in an organized manner.
+This can be done by dividing your application into modules and organizing your files based on their functionality.
+You can also use folders to group related files such as components, styles, and tests.

 Using hooks

-Hooks are a feature introduced in React JS 16.8 that lets you manage state and other functionality in functional components, without having to convert them to class components.
+Hooks are a feature introduced in React JS 16.8 that allows you to manage state and other functionality in functional components without having to convert them to class components.
 Hooks make it easy to reuse logic between components and simplify code.

 Using a CSS framework with React JS

-To facilitate the development of user interfaces in React JS, you can use a CSS framework such as Bootstrap or Material-UI.
-These frameworks provide reusable components and a grid system to help you quickly create a design for your application.
+To make it easier to develop user interfaces in React JS, you can use a framework CSS frameworks such as Bootstrap or Material-UI.
+These frameworks provide reusable components and a grid system to help you quickly create an attractive design for your app.